unjs/website/content/learn/articles/url-shortener-with-nitro-on-cloudflare-pages.md

 })
 ```

 In this route, we use the `readValidatedBody` function to validate the request body.
-This ensure us that the `url` field is a valid URL.
+This ensures us that the `url` field is a valid URL.
 Otherwise, it will throw an error.

 Then, we get the request URL using the `getRequestURL` function from `h3`.

 We create a hash from the body URL using the `hash` function from `ohash`.
 This is useful to ensure that a URL will always have the same hash and to avoid collisions.

 We store the URL in the KV using the `useStorage` function from `unstorage`.
 We use the `data` namespace to store the URLs that is pre-configured for us.

 :read-more{title="KV Storage" to="https://nitro.unjs.io/guide/storage#usage"}

-At the end of this event handler, we return a route with the shorten URL that the user can copy and use.
+At the end of this event handler, we return a route with the shortened URL that the user can copy and use.

 In development, everything is ok but we need to update this configuration for the production environment.